Otaku17/python-ascii-animation/README.md

 # python-ascii-animation:
-A simple ASCII animation in your Linux terminal using python.
+A simple ASCII animation in your Linux & Windows terminal using python.
 Based on the code of "nupsco"

 ### Who to use: